Brain healthy foods

 Nutrients that help with brain function

-Nazha says: “Carbohydrates – particularly glucose – are the brain’s preferred fuel.
-Children need nutritious carbohydrates throughout the day, such as fruit or a bowl of wholegrain cereal.”
+Stride says: “Glucose found in carbohydrates is the brain’s preferred source of fuel.”
 Choose wholegrain carbohydrates (such as porridge or brown rice) rather than refined grains (like white bread or white rice) because the outer layer of the grain contains antioxidants and essential nutrients, plus, they are more filling.
-“Sometimes people go on very low-carbohydrate diets but they may feel fuzzy-headed or have headaches,” says Nazha.
-“That’s the brain’s way of signalling that it needs more nutritious carbohydrate fuel.”
+“Sometimes people go on very low-carbohydrate diets or try to cut out carbs altogether but they often feel fuzzy-headed or start to have headaches,” says Stride.
+“That’s the brain’s way of signalling that it needs more nutritious carbohydrates in order to function properly.”

 Good sources: porridge, wholegrain pasta, brown rice, legumes, grainy breads and fruit.

 A high intake of this Omega-3 fatty acid has been linked to larger total brain volumes, as well as improved working memory.
 Plus, a study released in 2015, found that omega-3 fatty acids might have a role to play in helping to protect the mental health of people predisposed to psychotic disorders, such as schizophrenia.

 Good sources: oily fish, such as salmon, tuna, sardines, mackerel.

 These free-radical fighters may help protect your body against the damaging effects of pollutants, such as exhaust fumes and cigarette smoke.
 One of the most important antioxidants for the brain is vitamin E. An American study of more than 4000 elderly people published in the American Journal of Epidemiology found that people who lacked vitamin E had poorer memories than those with higher vitamin E levels.